THEOLOGY

 "The world is tired of metaphysical assertions; what’s wanted are the possibility of this science, the sources from which certainty could be derived in it, and sure criteria for distinguishing truth from the dialectical illusion of pure reason."
 (Text)/(AA IV:377)

-God is the absolute truth in the absolute time and the absolute space.
+Theos is the transcendental truth in time and space.

-The absolute truth precedes and makes possible every empirical truth.
+The transcendental truth precedes and makes possible every logical and empirical truth.

 Kant writes: